maxstubbersfield/me-website/src/_data/documents/terms_and_conditions_app_en.md

-* To Clarity UG, Mommsenstraße 5, 12203 Berlin, Germany, email: [knowyourself.meapp@gmail.com](mailto:knowyourself.meapp@gmail.com)
+* To Clarity UG, Mommsenstraße 5, 12203 Berlin, Germany, email: contact@know-yourself.me

 I hereby revoke the contract regarding the usage of the Me App.